shielakri/ubuntu_on_asus_zenbook_pro_duo/issues_and_solutions.md

 xinput map-to-output  "pointer:ELAN9009:00 04F3:29A1" DP-2
 xinput map-to-output  "ELAN9009:00 04F3:29A1 Pen (0)" DP-2
 ```
+However, the terminal gives the error `unable to find device 'ELAN9008:00 04F3:29B6' Pen (0)` if the pen is not used first.

 ### Unable to control brightness on Screenpad and toggle it on and off
 It is not possible to control the Screenpad out of the box.